Seven pitfalls to avoid in logistics contract management

 “We lost each other along the way”

-Strategy can be an over-used term, but in a supply chain context the logistics strategy defines a company’s approach to ensuring the logistics process contributes to the distinctiveness of its offering.
+Strategy can be an over-used term, but in a supply chain context, the logistics strategy defines a company’s approach to ensuring the logistics process contributes to the distinctiveness of its offering.
 In short, how do we differentiate ourselves, or outperform our competitors, by optimally using our (or our LSP’s) logistics capabilities?
 An LSP that has no match with your own logistics strategy will at best fulfil its operational obligations at the start of the contract.
 Soon, however, the discrepancy on where you want to go and the ‘opposing’ strategic direction of the LSP will develop into a serious obstacle for the overall competitiveness and distinctiveness of the entire company.
 Consider aspects such as the LSP’s long-term plans and investment into areas such as IT landscape, visibility, industry-specific solutions, footprint and product development.
 Request details of the supplier’s strategy; ask for a thorough explanation by one of the board members and translate this into a specific logistics strategy.
 Know which standards are needed for the processes in order to outperform the competition.
-These standards can subsequently be translated into the logistics contract.
+These standards can subsequently be addressed in the logistics contract.

 4. Multiple contracts for warehousing and distribution

-“Now I have two Single Points of Contact”
+“Now I have two single points of contact”

 Obviously there are instances in which it makes sense to split warehousing and distribution.
-From a contract management perspective, however, this type of set-up will add complexity.
+From a contract management perspective, however, this type of set-up adds complexity.
 Apart from perpetual investigations into who was to blame, whether the address was wrong or the order was picked too late for dispatch, planning and reviewing is shared among various parties, with the shipper being responsible for orchestrating the flow between the providers.
 This set-up does not suit all, and there should be a clear business case in favour of separate contracts.
-The renewal frequency of distribution contracts should be seen as separate, and can be renegotiated on an annual basis.
+The renewal frequency of distribution contracts should be seen as separate, and can be re-negotiated on an annual basis.

 5. The buyer is not the user